cloudwalk/android-misc-loglibrary/README.md

 2. Include `tools:replace="android:name"` in the application's
 `AndroidManifest.xml` and invoke
 `io.cloudwalk.loglibrary.Application#setInstance(android.app.Application)`
-prior to any other calls to methods from `io.cloudwalk.loglibrary`.
+prior to any other calls to `io.cloudwalk.loglibrary`.